michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 another time and focus here on how the two proposed BIPs can make existing uses of Bitcoin work even better than they do today.

+Please note, all Taproot features will be opt-in for wallets, so no existing wallet will need to change how it works.
+Only wallets that want to take advantage of the benefits of Taproot and Tapscript will need to upgrade.

 ### What's not in the proposals

 Before we look at what features the proposals may add to Bitcoin, let's